OAuth 2.0 access management

 SAML 2.0 assertion

-For SAML SSO clients that need to obtain OAuth tokens
+For SAML clients that need to obtain OAuth tokens

 Bring your own policies